alexszeliga/social-overlap/README.md

 ## Using Sail

-I recomment using Artisan Sail to construct your development environment.
+I recomment using `artisan sail` to construct your development environment.
 The `.env.example` has default values that assume that you'll be using Redis, Mailtrap and the app server via Sail as described in the `/docker` folder.
 It assumes you'll be providing a separate DB running locally on the machine.

 ## The Laravel basics